mpwalsh8/wpgform/readme.txt

 = Version 0.46 =
 * Added support for columns!
 New *columns='N'* short code attribute will split the form into columns.
-* Changed default width of *ss-q-short* input fields from 300px to 250px.
+* Fixed CSS for input fields so buttons are not 300px wide by default.
+* Began process of deprecating "gform" prefix which will be replaced with "wpgform" prefix for CSS classes.
+* Moved CAPTCHA (when in use) from below the submit button to above the submit button.

 = Version 0.45 =
 * Updated load of jQuery UI Tabs CSS to latest version.